United States obscenity law: Legal issues and definitions

-Even at the federal level, there does not exist a specific listing of which exact acts are to be classified as obscene outside of the legally determined court cases.
-Title 18, chapter 71 of the USC deals with obscenity, the workings out of the law described in this article, most notably the aforementioned Miller test.
+There does not exist a specific listing of material that is obscene apart from court decisions holding material obscene in particular communities.
+Title 18, chapter 71 of the U.S. Code makes obscene material illegal.

-The Citizen's Guide To U.S. Federal Law On Obscenity lists several relevant statutes in regards to obscenity and its qualifications.
+The Citizen's Guide to U.S. Federal Law on Obscenity lists several relevant statutes regarding obscenity.

 Definition of obscenity

 Although lower courts in the U.S. had used the Hicklin standard sporadically since 1868, it was not until 1879, when prominent federal judge Samuel Blatchford upheld the obscenity conviction of D. M. Bennett using the Hicklin test, that the constitutionality of the Comstock Law became firmly established.

 In Rosen v.
 United States (1896), the Supreme Court adopted the same obscenity standard as had been articulated in a famous British case, Regina v.
 Hicklin, [1868] L. R. 3 Q. B. 360.
 The Hicklin test defined material as obscene if it tended "to deprave or corrupt those whose minds are open to such immoral influences, and into whose hands a publication of this sort may fall."